Reproducibility-FBB-MSU/Convolutional-neural-networks_ncRNA/README.md

 ## Methods
 This repository contains:
-1) Chainer CNN from original article [1].
+1) Chainer CNN (oCNN) from original article [1].
-2) PyTorch CNN with the same architecture, but training code uses Cosine Annealing With Warm Restarts from article [2] to adjust learning rate and achieve lower loss and higher accuracy
+2) PyTorch CNN (ptCNN) with the same architecture, but training code uses Cosine Annealing With Warm Restarts from article [2] to adjust learning rate and achieve lower loss and higher accuracy
-3) Clustering:
+3) Clustering code:
-    1) Max pseudoclique clustering of CNN predictions
+    1) Max pseudoclique clustering of ptCNN predictions (KMeans)
-    2) Spectral clustering of DAFS matrices
+    2) Spectral clustering of DAFS scores
 4) Visualisation and analysis code

 ## Results
+### The horrifying code
 1) The original code from the article has a little documentation.
 Instructions from README is not effective:
     1) `dafs` can not be installed from provided source without `make clean` due to